travcorp/aws-tools/README.md

 ## Non CodeDeploy Users

-You probably want to use two commands: `AWSS3Push`, followed by `AWSProvisionCloud` (In that order)
+You probably want to use two commands: `AWSS3Push`, followed by `AWSCreateStack` (In that order)

 ## CodeDeploy Users

-You will want to use : `AWSProvisionCloud` followed by `AWSPushAndDeploy`
+You will want to use : `AWSCreateStack` followed by `AWSPushAndDeploy`

 ### Credentials